Dershyani/CAT201_Assignment_1/README.md

 # PDF Converter Web Application

-This project is a PDF to TXT & TXT to PDF converter using PHP, Apache web server, Ubuntu, Docker, Java, and PDFBox.
+This project is a simple web-based application designed to convert PDF files to TXT files and vice versa.
+The web application is built using HTML, CSS, JavaScript, PHP, and Java.
+The app uses the Apache PDFBox library, a free tool for handling PDF documents.

 ## Prerequisites

 - Docker installed on your system.
+[Watch a YouTube tutorial on installing Docker](https://youtu.be/TDLKQWsrSyk?si=bcv0J37m7tACiZW_)

 ## Features